ritikashrivastava16/The-Winton-Stock-Market-Challenge/README.md

 * <strong>Multi Output Regressor</strong>

 ## Exploratory Data Analysis
-Exploratory Data Analysis  is performed to explore the structure of the data, identify categorical and continuos data feilds, missing values, and corelations amongst different data columns <br>
+Exploratory Data Analysis  is performed to explore the structure of the data, identify categorical and continuous data fields, missing values, and correlations amongst different data columns <br>
 <p>
   Corelation Heatmap between diffent features:
 </p>
 <img src="https://github.com/ritikashrivastava16/The-Winton-Stock-Market-Challenge/blob/main/images/heatmap.png" width=500>

 ## Feature Engineering
-As observed in the corelation heatmap above, alot of features are strongly corelated to each other.
-This means that it is possibble to apply Dimentionality Reduction methods such as Principle Component Analysis. <br>
+As observed in the correlation heatmap above, alot of features are strongly correlated to each other.
+This means that it is possibble to apply Dimentionality Reduction methods such as Principal Component Analysis. <br>
 __Principal component analysis (PCA)__ is the process of computing the principal components and using them to perform a change of basis on the data, sometimes using only the first few principal components and ignoring the rest. <br>
-The optimum number of principle components can be found by observing the variance for different sets of components.
-The set with variance closest to one is concidered as the one with optimum number of principle components.
+The optimum number of principal components can be found by observing the variance for different sets of components.
+The set with variance closest to one is concidered as the one with optimum number of principal components.
 <img src="https://github.com/ritikashrivastava16/The-Winton-Stock-Market-Challenge/blob/main/images/pca.png" width=400>
 <br>
 Here we can observe that the optimum number of components is 12 <br>